KeyboardKit/KeyboardKit/Readmes/UIKit.md

 # UIKit

-KeyboardKit comes with a bunch of built-in view and components that help you build both custom keyboards and keyboards that mimic a system keyboard.
+KeyboardKit comes with a bunch of built-in view and components that help you build `UIKit`-based keyboard extensions.

+## Tutorial

+If you're new to KeyboardKit, [this short tutorial][Tutorial] can help you get started.

 ## Overview

 `UIKit` is the old, standard way of building custom keyboard extensions.
 You can setup your extension with constraints to make it resize to the size of your keyboard.

-KeyboardKit simplifies this setup, which can be pretty complicated.
-It can manage the constraints for you, by using a stack view that you can populate with any views you like.
+KeyboardKit simplifies this setup (which can be pretty complicated) and can manage constraints by using a stack view that you can populate with any views you like.

 You can use any `UIKit` views you like to build your keyboard.
 You can then use any of the built-in views and extensions to add keyboard functionality to your views.